 “I can’t say,” she responded, “But you need to call your doctor right away.”

 Here’s what I know now that I didn’t know then: by some cruel, awful Law Of Medicine, Ultrasound Techs are, for the most part, actually not allowed to tell you if everything’s OK.
 They just take the images.
 Some of them have souls and will say something like “no need to worry” or “looks fine”, but most stick to the script and insist they are sworn to secrecy.
 When they leave the room, it’s just to check with the radiologist who’s looking at your scans to see if they need to take any more images.
 The length of time they’re gone?
 Could just be that the radiologist is unsatisfied with a blurry image.
 It doesn’t actually mean the worst.

-But when The World’s Meanest Ultrasound Technician tells you without a smile that “you need to call your doctor right away”, it sure fucking seems like the worst.
+But when The World’s Meanest Ultrasound Technician tells you without a smile that “you need to call your doctor right away”, it sure seems like the worst.

 So that was how I spent 3 and a half hours on a Thursday in September pretty convinced I had ovarian cancer.
 As instructed, I called my doctor’s office “right away”, but they didn’t have the results yet; they assured me my doctor would call when they came in.
-Meanwhile, I sobbed – literally, sobbed – on my couch, googling ultrasound images of ovarian cancer and trying to recall if the fuzzy shit I’d seen on the screen in the room looked anything like the fuzzy shit I was seeing on my computer screen.
+Meanwhile, I sobbed – literally, sobbed – on my couch, googling ultrasound images of ovarian cancer and trying to recall if the fuzzy thing I’d seen on the screen in the room looked anything like the fuzzy thing I was seeing on my computer screen.

 Before you decide I’m a psycho overreacter: I had spent the previous night looking up the potential causes of elevated eosinophil counts.
 Like I explained to you all, the three biggies are allergies, inflammation or parasites.
 But you rarely see 45% ever, so I started looking at the longer list of much rarer causes.
 And smack dab at the top of that list?
 Ovarian cancer.